arkouda.pdarrayclass

 pdarray

-arkouda.pdarrayclass.maxk(pda: pdarray, k: arkouda.dtypes.int_scalars) pdarray[source]
+arkouda.pdarrayclass.maxk(pda: pdarray, k: arkouda.numpy.dtypes.int_scalars) pdarray[source]

 Find the k maximum values of an array.